FMI-MediaMaster/express-crud-router/README.md

+# express-crud-router
-# A controller interface from which a CRUD router is built
+A controller interface from which a CRUD router is built

 > [!IMPORTANT]